cassidyk/metal/README.md

 By moving all code execution into the kernel (to avoid the overhead of interrupts) and only allowing WebAssembly to be executed, Metal will probably be fast and secure.

+An overhead look of how Metal will work is located [here](IDEAS.md)

 ## Booting

 ### Preinstall